-By not insuring unsafe drivers like Captain Risky, we can keep our car insurance premiums low for safer drivers like you.
+By not insuring unsafe drivers, we can keep our car insurance premiums low for safer drivers like you.

 Depending on the type of car insurance you choose, there are a number of ways you can reduce your premium even further, namely: